AdobeDocs/commerce-operations.en/help/upgrade/prepare/prerequisites.md

 ### Elasticsearch

 You must install and configure either Elasticsearch 7.6 or higher or OpenSearch 1.2 before upgrading to 2.4.0.
 Adobe no longer supports Elasticsearch 2.x, 5.x, and 6.x.
-[Configure Elasticsearch](../../configuration/search/configure-search-engine.md) describes the tasks you must perform after upgrading Elasticsearch to a supported version.
+[Configure Elasticsearch](../../configuration/search/configure-search-engine.md) in the _Configuration Guide_ describes the tasks you must perform after upgrading Elasticsearch to a supported version.

 Refer to [Upgrading Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-upgrade.html) for full instructions on backing up your data, detecting potential migration issues, and testing upgrades before deploying to production.
 Depending on your current version of Elasticsearch, a full cluster restart may or may not be required.